A Perfect Pair: Heart Health and Physical Activity

 - Take the stairs instead of the elevator

-- Park out further and walk the extra distance to your location
+- Park out farther and walk the extra distance to your location

 - Join in your kids’ activity instead of relaxing